croaky/groove/README.md

 ======

-Generator to create a web application consisting of Sinatra, MongoDB, jQuery, HTML5, Effigy, and Hoptoad.
+Generator to create a web application consisting of HTML5, Less CSS, jQuery, Effigy, Sinatra, MongoDB, and Hoptoad.

 Usage
 -----